Rigidham/Static-Site-Generator/docs/static-site-checklist.md

   2. Updating the manifest entry (label, description, file path)
   3. Updating the README + this checklist so the catalog remains documented
 - Do not ship unregistered templates; the manifest is authoritative.
+- If template selections exist but `UI_TEMPLATE_LIBRARY_ROOT` or `manifest.json` is missing, the injector must exit non-zero (no silent skips).
+Every run also emits a summary of skipped components/variants so issues can be corrected immediately.

 ---